SenseNet/sn-notification/docs/custom-notifications.md

 # Custom notifications
-sensenet ECM provides an easy-to-use [Notification](/docs/notification) feature to allow users to subscribe to different events and receive mail messages about changes in the [Content Repository](/docs/content-repository).
+sensenet provides an easy-to-use [Notification](/docs/notification) feature to allow users to subscribe to different events and receive mail messages about changes in the [Content Repository](/docs/content-repository).

 The process of mail generation can be fine tuned using *NotificationConfig* files.